 1. Do you need or like to feel needed?

 2. Do you see yourself as the glue that holds people together?

 3. Is a needy friend better than no friend at all?

-4. Is your friend occasionally fun to be around so you justify their being a downer the other 90% of the time?
+4. Is your friend occasionally fun to be around so you justify he or she being a downer the other 90% of the time?

 5. Do you see other people’s problems as more important than your own?